MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-III-Animal-Plant-Health-Inspection-Service-Department-Agriculture/part-301-Domestic-Quarantine-Notices/subpart-M-Citrus-Canker/subjectgroup-ECFRd29aa7ac9ef7b23-Notice-Quarantine-Regulations/section-301.75-1.md

 *Commercial citrus nursery.* An establishment engaged in, but not limited to, the production of certified citrus nursery stock, including plants for planting or replanting in commercial groves or for wholesale or retail sales.

-*Commercial citrus-producing area.* Any area designated as a commercial citrus-producing area in accordance with § 301.75-5 of this subpart.
+*Commercial citrus-producing area.* Any area designated as a commercial citrus-producing area in accordance with § 301.75-5.

 *Commercial packinghouse.* An establishment in which space and equipment are maintained for the primary purpose of disinfecting and packing citrus fruit for commercial sale.
 A commercial packinghouse must also be licensed, registered, or certified for handling citrus fruit with the State in which it operates and meet all the requirements for the license, registration, or certification that it holds.